juniorkrvl/vuex-reactive-persist/README.md

 Persist [Vuex](http://vuex.vuejs.org/) state with [localStorage](https://developer.mozilla.org/nl/docs/Web/API/Window/localStorage) and observe changes from outside the current vue instance.

-This module is helpful in case you want pass your changed state across multiple open tabs.
+This module is helpful in case you want to retain changes to your vuex state across multiple opened tabs.

 > It has some inspiration from [vuex-persistedstate](https://github.com/robinvdvleuten/vuex-persistedstate)